gabinsane/multimodal-vae-comparison/docs/source/tutorials/adddataset.rst

 Add a new dataset
 ====================

-By default, we support the proposed GeBiD dataset as well as MNIST, SVHN or the Caltech-UCSD Birds (CUB) dataset.
+By default, we support the proposed CdSprites+ dataset as well as MNIST, SVHN or the Caltech-UCSD Birds (CUB) dataset.
 Here we describe how you can train the models on your own data.